Common preperiodic points for quadratic polynomials: Introduction

 \subsection{Further results and proof strategy}

-The proof of Theorem \ref{preperbound} uses arithmetic techniques, and we first prove a version of Theorem \ref{preperbound} when the parameters $c_1$ and $c_2$ are algebraic numbers.
-The basic observation is that the set of preperiodic points of $f_c$ is invariant under the action of the Galois group $\Gal(\Kbar/K)$, for any number field $K$ containing $c$.
-Finiteness of the intersection $\Preper(f_{c_1}) \cap \Preper(f_{c_2})$, when $c_1$ and $c_2$ are algebraic, is an immediate consequence of arithmetic equidistribution: large Galois orbits in the set $\Preper(f_c)$ are uniformly distributed with respect to the measure of maximal entropy $\mu_c$ \cite{Baker:Rumely:equidistribution, FRL:equidistribution, ChambertLoir:equidistribution}, while $\mu_{c_1} = \mu_{c_2}$ if and only if $c_1 = c_2$.
+The proof of Theorem \ref{preperbound} employs a combination of arithmetic and analytic techniques, and we first prove a version of Theorem \ref{preperbound} when the parameters $c_1$ and $c_2$ are algebraic numbers.
+The basic algebraic observation is that the set of preperiodic points of $f_c$ is invariant under the action of the Galois group $\Gal(\Kbar/K)$, for any number field $K$ containing $c$.
+Finiteness of the intersection $\Preper(f_{c_1}) \cap \Preper(f_{c_2})$, when $c_1$ and $c_2$ are algebraic, is an immediate consequence of arithmetic equidistribution: large Galois orbits in the set $\Preper(f_c)$ are uniformly distributed with respect to the measure of maximal entropy $\mu_c$ \cite{Baker:Rumely:equidistribution, FRL:equidistribution, ChambertLoir:equidistribution}, while $\mu_{c_1} = \mu_{c_2}$ if and only if $c_1 = c_2$ \cite{Baker:Eremenko}.
 We provide a few simple examples in Section \ref{examples} to illustrate these ideas.

 The uniform bound in Theorem \ref{preperbound} comes from controlling the rate of equidistribution, not just over $\C$ but at all places of the number field $K$ simultaneously.
 To do so, we make use of an adelic energy pairing between the polynomials $f_{c_1}$ and $f_{c_2}$.
 This is a sum of integrals, one for each of the primes associated to a number field $K$ containing both $c_1$ and $c_2$, which we describe now.
 For any $c$ in $K$ and any place $v$ of $K$, we let